Replication Log Reader Agent

-Is the level of Secure Sockets Layer (SSL) encryption that is used by the Log Reader Agent when making connections.
+Is the level of Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL), encryption that is used by the Log Reader Agent when making connections.

 Specifies the path and file name for the extended events XML configuration file.
 The extended events configuration file allows you to configure sessions and enable events for tracking.